Licensed to practice in 3 states and accepts 22 insurances. Specializes in ADHD, Anxiety, Depression and 4 more.

 The clients I'm best positioned to serve

-I work best with high-functioning adults who appear capable and dependable on the outside but feel overwhelmed, scattered, or stuck in cycles of overthinking and self-doubt internally.
-Many are the ones others rely on—yet privately struggle with anxiety, follow-through, focus, or setting healthy boundaries.
-You might lie awake replaying conversations, second-guessing decisions, or mentally organizing tomorrow before today has ended.
-You may feel pressure to keep it together, meet expectations, and avoid letting others down—while quietly wishing you could feel calmer, clearer, and more in control.
-I’m especially well-positioned to support adults who are: 🧠 Managing anxiety, racing thoughts, or chronic overwhelm 🎯 Struggling with focus, organization, or executive functioning challenges 🧭 Navigating transitions such as career changes, academic demands, parenthood, or relationship shifts ✨ Working to strengthen self-confidence and quiet a harsh inner critic ⚖️ Wanting to build healthier boundaries and more balanced relationships The clients I work best with are open to reflection and willing to practice new skills between sessions.
+I work best with high-functioning adults who appear capable and dependable on the outside but feel overwhelmed, scattered, or stuck in cycles of overthinking internally.
+Many are the ones others rely on, yet privately struggle with anxiety, ADHD-related focus and follow-through challenges, or setting healthy boundaries.
+I'm especially well-positioned to support adults who are managing anxiety, racing thoughts, or chronic overwhelm; struggling with focus, organization, or executive functioning (including ADHD); navigating transitions such as career changes, academic demands, or parenthood; working to strengthen self-confidence and quiet a harsh inner critic; or wanting healthier boundaries and more balanced relationships.
+The clients I work best with are open to reflection and willing to practice new skills between sessions.
 Together, we focus on practical tools, emotional regulation, clearer decision-making, and steady, measurable progress.

 Other specialties